 The results were troubling enough for Emery’s CEO to suggest that even something as simple as leaving the drug in a hot car could lead to NDMA production.
 “The more you heat it, the more NDMA you generate,” Emery CEO Ron Najafi told Bloomberg News.
 “I am worried that if it just sits at home at room temperature, it could gradually generate NDMA.”

 Why Is This Important?

 The most concerning element to Emery’s findings is that NDMA can be produced in ranitidine products after passing through testing done by the manufacturer.
 Since September 2019, the FDA has been asking pharmaceutical companies to test Zantac and ranitidine products for NDMA contamination prior to putting them on the market.
-As of January 2020, twelve different manufacturers and repackaging companies have recalled some or all lots of the Zantac and ranitidine products they produce due to NDMA contamination.
+As of April 2020, over 15 different manufacturers and repackaging companies have recalled some or all lots of the Zantac and ranitidine products they produce due to NDMA contamination.

 Emery’s findings suggest that Zantac and ranitidine products that have been deemed safe for consumption could still produce enough NDMA to be dangerous if exposed to certain conditions.

 According to the World Health Organization, NDMA is a probable human carcinogen, or a substance that causes cancer, that can be found in drinking water in generally harmless levels through the degradation of dimethylhydrazine (component of rocket fuel).
 NDMA can also be found in tanneries, pesticide manufacturing plants, and rubber and tire manufacturing facilities.